Healthcare & Health Insurance in Spain

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "In Spain, medical services are generally of a high quality.
 The country has a well-developed public healthcare system, which is free for Spanish citizens and legal residents.
 Private healthcare is also available, and is often of a higher standard than the public system.
-Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," remarked one member in Spain.
+Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," explained one expat living in Spain.

 Are healthcare and health insurance expensive in Spain?

 "We have a private health insurance with Sanitas and are happy with them.
 It’s acceptable at our nearest hospital.
 Sanitas was most well known health insurance among expats.
-They will take payments without a Spanish bank account, which we find very convenient because we didn’t have a Spanish bank account last year before we moved to Spain," explained one digital nomad living in Granada, Spain.
+They will take payments without a Spanish bank account, which we find very convenient because we didn’t have a Spanish bank account last year before we moved to Spain," said one digital nomad in Granada.

 What are emergency services like in Spain?